JuliAne/easteasteast/README.md

 # easteasteast

+## THIS IS AN ARCHIVE!
+You can find the current version of Leipziger Ecken [here](https://github.com/Leipziger-Ecken/drupal).

 *Deine soziale Stadtteilplattform powered by Drupal.*
 Alpha, alpha everywhere.
 If you'd like to join us take a look @ https://leipziger-ecken.de/faq